sakirm-icpl/WDAC-Enterprise-Security/docs/tools/simulate-policy.md

 ## Overview

-The `simulate-policy.ps1` script provides a safe way to test WDAC policies against actual files without deploying them to the system.
-It analyzes how a policy would treat files in a specified directory, helping you validate policy effectiveness before enforcement.
+The `simulate-policy.ps1` script allows you to test WDAC policies against actual files on your system without actually enforcing the policy.
+This helps identify which files would be allowed or blocked by a policy before deployment, reducing the risk of blocking legitimate applications.

 ## Syntax